 During the cropping season 2024-25, highest number of individuals were recorded of Aphis craccivora(Koch) (418 individuals) followed by Helicoverpa armigera(Hubner) (122 individuals), Crocothemis servilia(Drury)(22 individuals),Vespa orientalis(L.)(19 individuals),Agrotis ipsilon(Hufnagel) (15 individuals), Mantis religiosa(L.)(8 individuals) and lowest number of individuals were recorded of Campoletis chloridae (Uchida)(7 individuals) throughout the cropping season.
 The relative abundance among all the species was found to be highest for Aphis craccivora(Koch)(68.41%) followed by Helicoverpa armigera(Hubner) (19.96%),Crocothemis servilia(Drury)(3.60%), Vespa orientalis(L.)(3.10%), Agrotis ipsilon(Hufnagel)(2.45%), Mantis religiosa(L.) (1.30%) and lowest relative abundance was recorded for Campoletis chloridae(Uchida)(1.14%) for the whole cropping season.
 Simpson’s Index (D) was 0.51 and Simpson’s Index of Diversity (SID) was 0.49 during the cropping season 2024-25.

 The results are in accordance with the findings of Namdev et al. (2024) who reported seven species of insects belonging to five orders and six families were recorded from chickpea agroecosystem.
 Among which two species were from Lepidoptera, two species from Hymenoptera, one species from Odonata, Hemiptera and Dictyoptera were identified.
-The results are also in accordance with Sharma et al. (2020)who reported chickpea is infested by twenty-five species of insects, among which three i.e. gram pod borer, Helicoverpa armigera (Hub.), cutworm, Agrotis ipsilon (Huf.) and termite, Odonto termesobesus (Ramb.) insect pests are major importance of national significance and six insect pests i.e. bean aphid, Aphis craccivora (Koch), semilooper, Autographanigrisigna (Walker), tobacco caterpillar, Spodopteraexigua (Hub.), pod bug, Riptortuspedestris and leaf webber, Eucosmacritica are major pests of regional significance.
+The results are also in accordance with Sharma et al. (2020) (Mention properly like a or b)who reported chickpea is infested by twenty-five species of insects, among which three i.e. gram pod borer, Helicoverpa armigera (Hub.), cutworm, Agrotis ipsilon (Huf.) and termite, Odonto termesobesus (Ramb.) insect pests are major importance of national significance and six insect pests i.e. bean aphid, Aphis craccivora (Koch), semilooper, Autographanigrisigna (Walker), tobacco caterpillar, Spodopteraexigua (Hub.), pod bug, Riptortuspedestris and leaf webber, Eucosmacritica are major pests of regional significance.
 The ecological factors are known to affect the occurrence and severity of insect pests.
 The maintenance of biodiversity and variability of insect fauna within agricultural environment is widely recognized as being essential for their agronomic sustainability.
 However, a previous study conducted by Singh et al. (2018)and Sharma et al. (2020) observed that chickpea pod borer, Helicoverpa armigera and gram cut worm, Agrotis ipsilon are major pests of chickpea in Uttar Pradesh and Madhya Pradesh, respectively.
 The earlier report made by Sharma et al. (2000)reported that Lepidoptera was the largest order of insect pests infesting chickpea at Jabalpur, Madhya Pradesh, India.
 Among insect pest five species were observed to occur occasionally i.e. armyworm, Mythimna seperata (Walker), tobacco caterpillar, Spodoptera litura (Fab.), cowpea aphid, Aphis craccivora (Koch), termite, Odontotermes obesus (Rambur) and black flea beetle, Altica species recognized as minor insect pests of chickpea.
 The findings are also in accordance with the observations made by Singh et al. (2018)who reported that Campoletis chloridae (Uchida) occurred predominantly in chickpea ecosystem in Kanpur region of Uttar Pradesh, India.

-Table 1 Qualitative diversity of insect pests and natural enemies in the chickpea agroecosystem during winter, 2023-24 and 2024-25
+Table 1 Qualitative diversity of insect pests and natural enemies in the chickpea agro-ecosystem during winter, 2023-24 and 2024-25